Skip to content

 Decide which immigration route to take

-Many people who want to make Canada their permanent home during retirement apply for entry as an immigrant.
-However, unless you already have close family in the country, this could be difficult.
-Even if you have marketable skills, age is a big eligibility factor in most skilled worker immigration programs, which makes older applicants less likely to qualify.
+Many people who want to make Canada their permanent home during retirement apply for entry as a permanent resident.
+However, as we outlined above, this could be difficult.
+Even if you have marketable skills, age is a big eligibility factor in most skilled worker immigration programs.
+In other words, Canada’s skilled worker immigration programs tend to favour young workers, which makes older applicants (including those of retirement age) less likely to qualify.

 If you’re still interested in learning more about the possibility of permanent residency in Canada, check out our guide breaking down the basics of Canada’s immigration options.